Battle of Borodino: Cossack raid on the northern flank

 On the morning of the battle at around 07:30, Don Cossack patrols from Matvei Platov's pulk had discovered a ford across the Kolocha river, on the extreme Russian right (northern) flank.
 Seeing that the ground in front of them was clear of enemy forces, Platov saw an opportunity to go around the French left flank and into the enemy's rear.
 He at once sent one of his aides to ask for permission from Kutuzov for such an operation.
-Platov's aide was lucky enough to encounter Colonel von Toll, an enterprising member of Kutuzov's staff, who suggested that General Uvarov's Ist Cavalry Corps be added to the operation and at once volunteered to present the plan to the commander-in-chief.
+Platov's aide was lucky enough to encounter Colonel von Toll, an enterprising member of Kutuzov's staff, who suggested that General Uvarov's 1st Cavalry Corps be added to the operation and at once volunteered to present the plan to the commander-in-chief.

 Together, they went to see Kutuzov, who nonchalantly gave his permission.
 There was no clear plan and no objectives had been drawn up, the whole manoeuvre being interpreted by both Kutuzov and Uvarov as a feint.
-Uvarov and Platov thus set off, having just around 8000 cavalrymen and 12 guns in total, and no infantry support.
+Uvarov and Platov thus set off, having just around 8,000 cavalrymen and 12 guns in total, and no infantry support.
 As Uvarov moved southwest and south and Platov moved west, they eventually arrived in the undefended rear of Viceroy Eugène's IV Corps.
 This was towards midday, just as the Viceroy was getting his orders to conduct another assault on the Raevski redoubt.

 The sudden appearance of masses of enemy cavalry so close to the supply train and the Emperor's headquarters caused panic and consternation, prompting Eugène to immediately cancel his attack and pull back his entire Corps westwards to deal with the alarming situation.
 Meanwhile, the two Russian cavalry commanders tried to break what French infantry they could find in the vicinity.
 Having no infantry of their own, the poorly coordinated Russian attacks came to nothing.

-Unable to achieve much else, Platov and Uvarov moved back to their own lines and the action was perceived as a failure by both Kutuzov and the Russian General Staff.
+Unable to achieve much else, Platov and Uvarov moved back to their own lines and the action was perceived as a failure by both Kutuzov and the Russian General Staff (chief –9 Bennigsen).
 As it turned out, the action had the utmost importance in the outcome of the battle, as it delayed the attack of the IV Corps on the Raevski redoubt for a critical two hours.
 During these two hours, the Russians were able to reassess the situation, realize the terrible state of Bagration's 2nd Army and send reinforcements to the front line.
 Meanwhile, the retreat of Viceroy Eugène's Corps had left Montbrun's II French Cavalry Corps to fill the gap under the most murderous fire, which used up and demoralized these cavalrymen, greatly reducing their combat effectiveness.
-The delay contradicted a military principle the Emperor had stated many times: "Ground I may recover, time never."
+The delay contradicted a military principle the Emperor had stated many times: "Ground I may recover, time never".
 The Cossack raid contributed to Napoleon's later decision not to commit his Imperial Guard to battle.